 Identification of poor households

-Title: Identification of poor households
+Title: Support to the identification of poor households programme (IDPoor)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Co-funded by: Australian Department of Foreign Affairs and Trade

 Effective poverty alleviation requires the targeted orientation of development activities towards the poor.
 In response, the Cambodian Ministry of Planning has developed the “Identification of Poor Households” (IDPoor) mechanism, with support from Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
 It identifies poor and vulnerable households so that they can access benefits such as social transfers, healthcare and other targeted services.

 Before the project began its work, there was no standardised, universally recognised and nationally applied procedure for recognising poor households in Cambodia.
 This meant that poor households were unable to assert their rights to basic social services, such as free medical treatment.

 The Cambodian Government implements a standardised procedure for identifying poor households nationwide.
 Governmental and non-governmental institutions as well as development partners use the generated data for targeted poverty alleviation interventions.